-Clinically vulnerable people (including pregnant women and the over-70s) who cannot work from home can return to work but must take extra care with social distancing.
-Although the most recent guidance no longer suggests they should be offered the safest on-site roles, which instead should be offered to any clinically extremely vulnerable individuals, it would still be good practice as part of the employer's general health and safety obligations to prioritise the clinically vulnerable for the safest roles over anvone who is not vulnerable.
-Remaining at home on pay, working from home or taking unpaid leave is currently a better approach for vulnerable employees if they are unhappy about returning to work, given the legal risks.
+Clinically vulnerable people (including pregnant women and those with certain underlying health conditions) who cannot work from home can return to work but must take extra care with social distancing.
+Although the most recent guidance no longer suggests they should be offered the safest on-site roles, , it would still be good practice as part of the employer's general health and safety obligations to prioritise the clinically vulnerable for the safest roles over anyone who is not vulnerable.

+Remaining at home on pay/furlough, working from home or taking unpaid leave is currently a better approach for vulnerable employees if they are unhappy about returning to work, given the legal risks.